EMPLOYEE ACCOMMODATIONS

 Religious Accommodations

 Title VII requires employers to make “reasonable accommodations” for religious needs and practices.
-There are new, stricter rules thanks to a recent Supreme Court decision.
+But there are new, stricter rules thanks to a recent Supreme Court decision.
+Topics include:

-How to set up and engage in an interactive religious accommodation process
+How to set up the interactive process to grant or deny a religious accommodation

 Why You Should Attend